 Anaplan specifically provides FP&A solutions to connect people, data, and plans across the organization to get the right decisions.
 The solution includes planning, budgeting, and forecasting; specialty finance planning; operational planning, which delivers better and faster decision-making; automated cost management practices; and connected financial and operational plans.

 Anaplan is great for large enterprises with strong IT teams that can lead an enterprise-scale business transformation.

 Anaplan vs. Vena:

 Anaplan and Vena target different segments of the market.
 Anaplan is great for bigger, complex organizations, while Vena is good for smaller companies looking to standardize financial forecasting around templates.
 Vena should be considered by organizations eager to control how FP&A works.

-For Finance, Planful offers solutions for managing cash flow, workforce reporting, financial reporting, annual operating planning, monthly close and consolidation, and multi-dimensional analysis.
+For FP&A, Planful offers solutions for managing cash flow, workforce reporting, financial reporting, annual operating planning, monthly close and consolidation, and multi-dimensional analysis.
 The company rebranded from Host Analytics in early 2020 to focus on mid-market customers.